 2. Involve your family.
 One night at dinner I asked each family member what they wanted their section to say.

 3. Be humble.
 A few lines about each family member are all the average recipient wants to read.
 Any more and it may come off as boasting.

 4. Try to keep it to one page.
 It makes for easier printing, folding and ultimately reading.

 5. Send your newsletter to only those who know your family well.
 We’re going to send a handmade card to teachers and neighbors.

 6. If you opt to include photos remember that just a few are fine.
 Any more and it becomes an album.

 7. Make sure you proofread your letter.
 Spell check is a great tool to use as well.

 Here are a few favorite newsletters that inspired me.
-(Clicking on the image will take you to the original site.)

 Our greetings were mailed out in red envelopes I found at the Dollar Store and sealed with a bit of green and white striped washi tape.
 I used these stamps.
 Is it just me or does The Blessed Mother Mary looks a bit weary this holiday season?